 E11 Modification

 Scope note: This class comprises natural events or man-made processes that create, alter or change physical things, by affecting permanently their form or consistency without changing their identity.
 Examples include alterations on depositional features-layers by natural factors or disturbance by roots or insects, organic alterations, petrification, etc.

+Examples:

+The petrification of Lesvos forest is related to the intense volcanic activity in Lesvos island during late Oligocene - middle Miocene period.

 In First Order Logic: